FAQ

 Will the teams receive any instructions or hints on what needs to be done to solve a particular task?

-In their private accounts, the Blue Teams will find:
+In their private accounts, the blue teams will find:

 • scenario rules